lenkon/react-capstone-project-metrics-webapp/README.md

 # 📖 [React capstone project - Metrics webapp] <a name="about-project"></a>

-> This React capstone project is about building a mobile web application to check a list of metrics (numeric values) that will be created making use of React and Redux.
-Built with React, Redux and CSS.
+> This React capstone project is about building a mobile web application to check a list of metrics (numeric values) that will be created using React and Redux.
+This website list the genres of popular shows and allows to see the shows descriptions.

 **[React capstone project - Metrics webapp]** is...